 Nominate yourself & submit manifesto - Follow the online instructions to nominate & submit your manifesto before the deadline prescribed.

-Gain the knowledge - Find out about the rules, timeline and advice on the su website here Rules & Guidance (warwicksu.com) and below.
+Gain the knowledge - Find out about the rules, timeline and advice on the SU website here Rules & Guidance (warwicksu.com) and below.

 Write your manifesto - Who are you, why are you running, and what will you do if elected?
 Remember to upload your manifesto by the prescribed deadline.
 Manifesto advice can be found below and further details here Manifesto Guide (warwicksu.com).